GluuFederation/docs-casa-prod/docs/source/administration/faq.md

 * In the administration console, you can see which methods are already enabled in the server, and modify those you want to offer.

-### The preferred method for authentication is set to password and user cannot change it
+### A user cannot turn 2FA on

-To choose a strong method for authentication, the user has to have enrolled at least a certain number of credentials through the app.
-Only after this is met, he will be able to set his preferred method.
+To turn 2FA on, the user has to have enrolled at least a certain number of credentials through the app.
+Only after this is met, he will be able to perform this action.

 In the administration console you can specify the minimum number of enrolled credentials needed to enable second factor authentication for users.